Power Pressure Washer HomepageContact Us

 Water is abundant, essential and useful.
 In your pressure washing business, water is the key ingredient, but each time you complete a job, you have created fresh water’s ugly counterpart: wastewater.
 It would be impossible to pressure wash without creating it, but the real issue remains: How do you perform a wastewater disposal?

 Local, state and federal agencies monitor the conditions of wastewater to endure the public’s safety.
-Most levy large fines are given to violators of clean water standards; an important factor to know when you needs to comply with wastewater disposal laws.
+Most levy large fines are given to violators of clean water standards; an important factor to know when you need to comply with wastewater disposal laws.
 It is good business practice to have a wastewater disposal recovery plan in place and to adhere to any and all regulations.
 In these days of drought and focus on pollutants, doing your due diligence in this area will serve you well in the future.

 The Environmental Protection Agency (EPA) holds the right to enforce the Clean Water Act (officially named the Federal Water Pollution Control Act Amendment) which was passed in 1972.
 This legislation set the standard for eliminating sewage and industrial waste into groundwater supplies.
 Your state EPA office (which can be found at the EPA website: www.cfpub.epa.gov) will be your first source for information on treating and conducting wastewater disposal before it enters the public water system or is absorbed into groundwater supplies.